-1. RTF control words unknown to an RTF reader have to be ignored by the RTF reader.
-The HTML / plain text encapsulation format specified by this protocol extension defines new RTF control words, as specified in section 2.2.1.

-Ignorable RTF destinations (i.e., RTF groups starting with "{\\\<destinationname>" and ending with "}") have to be skipped (not rendered in any form) by any RTF reader that does not recognize the <destination-name>.
-The HTML / plain text encapsulation format specified by this protocol extension defines new RTF destinations for encapsulating original or rewritten HTML markup, as specified in section 2.2.
+- RTF control words unknown to an RTF reader have to be ignored by the RTF reader.
+The HTML/plain text encapsulation format specified by this protocol extension defines new RTF control words, as specified in 2.2.1. - Ignorable RTF destinations (that is, RTF groups that start with "{\\\<destination-name>" and end with "}") have to be skipped (not rendered in any form) by any RTF reader that does not recognize the <destination-name>.
+The HTML/plain text encapsulation format specified by this protocol extension defines new RTF destinations for encapsulating original or rewritten HTML markup, as specified in 2.2.

 Encapsulation and de-encapsulation can introduce changes in the content of the original document, as long as such changes do not affect the rendering of the document in its original format.
-For example, it is allowable to introduce, remove, or change insignificant whitespace in HTML and / or to normalize text line endings to use CRLF.
+For example, it is allowable to introduce, remove, or change insignificant whitespace in HTML and/or to normalize text line endings to use CRLF.